-The personal representative (called an executor in other jurisdictions) is the party named in the will to handle the affairs of the estate such as paying final bills.
+Under Florida law, Statute Section 768.19, only a decedent’s personal representative can bring an action for wrongful death before the probate court.
+The personal representative (called an executor in other jurisdictions) is the party named in the will to handle the affairs of the estate, such as paying final bills.
 If the deceased did not leave a will, the court will appoint a personal representative.

 Though the action is filed by the representative, it is filed for the benefit of the survivors of the deceased, and all the eligible survivors must be listed in the claim.

 The parties entitled to recovery as survivors include:

 The status of potential survivors gets complicated when situations such as pending divorce, common law marriage, and blended families are part of the equation.
 A Stuart personal injury attorney can help answer the question of which survivors can put forth a claim, and how a settlement or judgment from this claim will ultimately be distributed.

 Eligible survivors may be found entitled to certain damages, depending on the age of the deceased party and their degree of dependence.
 For instance, children under the age of 25 are generally entitled to greater recovery than those over that age because they are presumed to be more dependent on the deceased parent for support.